alsash110/comm-2216-obs/docs/users/users.md

 You may create as many users as you like as well as assigning certain privileges to those users.

-You will be introduced to the `adduser`, `moduser`, and some `sudo` commands.
+You are going to learn  the `adduser`, `moduser`, and some `sudo` commands.

 ---

 ## Creating New Users and Assigning Groups

-This instruction set will show you how to:
+This instruction set shows you how to:
 - able to add new users,
 - assign privilege groups, and
 - switch between different user accounts in your Linux system.